Explore Frisco's Riders Field

 The Road to Arlington

 The four teams in the Texas Rangers' system are split between two states.
-The road starts with Low-A Down East and High-A Hickory in North Carolina before coming to Frisco and Triple-A Round Rock in Texas.
+The road starts with Single-A Down East and High-A Hickory in North Carolina before coming to Frisco and Triple-A Round Rock in Texas.